egberts/egberts.github.io-src/content/articles/vim-debugging.md

 ```

 Now in your "viewing" (2nd) terminal session, the F10 key will now
-be able to show you which highlight syntax macro got used at exactly
+be able to show you which highlight syntax macro got used at
-where your cursor is currently at within your `named.conf` file.
+where your cursor is at within your `named.conf` file.

 For our first F10 keypress, let's move the cursor to an empty line
 with no highlighting done (see screen below):

 ![Initial session](/images/vim-syntax-bind-name-first-debug.png){: width="640" height="480" title="Vim syntax bind-named.vim file; initial view" }

 then press F10, and the status bar (at the bottom of 2nd terminal
 screen) comes alive with information showing as:

 ```console
 hi<> trans<> lo<>
 ```

 The seemingly rather cryptic line means none of the entire
 system's syntax files found a syntax match to where your cursor is at.

 Let's move the cursor around a bit more, until the cursor is over a
 yellow-highlighted word `acl`, a well-known Bind9 keyword:

 ![Initial Screen](/images/vim-syntax-bind-name-first-debug-F10.png){: width="640" height="480" title="Vim syntax file bind-named.vim: positioning over 'acl' keyword" }